 Do you want to reach Mythic on Arena?
-Maybe you want to qualify for the Mythic Invitational, one of the biggest MTG tournaments?
+Maybe you want to qualify for the MTG Championship, one of the biggest MTG tournaments?
 If that’s the case, you’re in luck, because that’s all we’re talking about today.

-We’ll provide some detailed information about reaching Mythic, as well as some tips and tricks you can use on your way.
-However, the most of the heavy lifting, you’ll still have to do yourself.
-Our tips can help you’ll do it in the smartest way.
+We’ll provide detailed information about reaching Mythic, as well as some tips and tricks you can use on your way.
+However, most of the heavy lifting, you’ll still have to do yourself.
+Our tips can help you do that in the smartest way.

 We already talked about how to get better at Magic and how to build better decks.
 So today we’ll focus mostly on aspects that are specific to climbing the ladder on Arena.
 You should still read the mentioned articles, if you’d like to improve your game play.

 First, we’ll check some details about Mythic, if you already know about them, you can jump ahead to The Process section.

 Mythic Invitationals are one of the biggest current tournaments in Magic the Gathering.
 Each of them has a very high prize pool and features the best MTG players from all over the world.